 Why do I keep rolling my ankle on uneven ground?

-Rolling your ankle frequently on uneven surfaces is a classic symptom of Chronic Ankle Instability (CAI).
-When you suffered your initial sprain, the sensory nerves (proprioceptors) inside your joint were damaged.
-Without active balance training, your brain cannot communicate fast enough with your foot to correct your posture when you hit a bump, root, or uneven patch of grass, causing the joint to give way.
+Rolling your ankle frequently is a classic symptom of Chronic Ankle Instability (CAI).
+Without active balance training, your brain cannot communicate fast enough with your foot to correct your posture.

 Should I stop playing sports if I have a rolling ankle?

-You do not need to quit your sport, but you absolutely must take a strategic pause to rebuild your foundation.
-Continuing to play on a chronically unstable ankle without doing functional rehab will only lead to worse sprains, potential fractures, and severe cartilage damage.
-Take the time to perform an active rehab protocol, strengthen the joint, and you will return to your sport stronger than before.
+You do not need to quit, but you should take a strategic pause to rebuild your foundation using a proper ankle rehab protocol.
+Continuing to play on a chronically unstable ankle will only lead to worse sprains and potential fractures.

 How long does it take to stop an ankle from constantly rolling?